Skip to Main Content

 Follow these steps:

-• You can leave it blank.
-After you click the Save button, click on the event in your Outlook Calendar to view details.
-You will see the Teams Meeting Information (Meeting Link, Meeting ID & Passcode) next to the Save/Update button.
-Copy and paste the Teams Meeting Information and send it to potential attendees via email or other methods of communication, so that they can JOIN the meeting following the meeting link or by meeting ID/passcode.
+• You may leave it blank.
+After you click the Save button, click on the event you have just added in the calendar to view details.
+You will see the Meeting Information (Meeting Link, Meeting ID & Passcode).
+Copy and paste the Meeting Information and send it to attendees via email or other methods for them to join the meeting.
+You join the meeting by clicking the "Join" button in your Outlook calendar.

 Learn more about how to schedule a Teams meeting in Outlook and add participants.